×

 If you are thinking about moving to Milan, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

-"The average cost of housing in Milan is generally high and depends on the specific area and size of the property," said one expat in Milan.
+"The average cost of housing in Milan is generally high and depends on the specific area and size of the property," replied a member in Milan.

 Should I buy or rent a home in Milan?